 If you are interested in having more time to explore this amazing city.
 Contact us, and we will be more than happy to customize one of our Tikal Tours for you.

-One breakfast and one lunch
+-Breakfast and lunch

 This expedition will give you exposure to some of the jungle and river areas of the country.
 Be on the lookout for many species of birds and other animals as you make your way across the river.
 On the other side of a lagoon is the Mayan site of Aguateca.
 The temples of the site of Ceibal are moderately restored and surrounded by a protected tropical forest.
 Duration: 1 day.
 Price: $100